-In the context of MSW, there is a multit of stakeholders involved: starting with citizens, offices, small businesses, and tourists who generate MSW, formal public or private waste management companies, informal sector stakeholder in the construction industry, and resider utilizing housing options and infrastructure built with secondary materials.
-Also, governments and municipal administrations
+In the context of MSW, there is a multitude of stakeholders involved: starting with citizens, offices, small businesses, and tourists who generate MSW, formal public or private waste management companies, informal sector stakeholders in the construction industry, and residents utilizing housing options and infrastructure built with secondary materials.
+Also, governments and municipal administrations must be seen as stakeholders influencing and being affected by circular economy activities in the construction sector.
+A thorough discussion of various stakeholders and their roles is conducted in the CiCoSA Implementation Guide.

-MSW is a material stream with a very heterogeneous composition.
-The composition varies across regions du to factors such as the type of waste collection and coverage and it also va throughout the year.
-Construction pro must adhere to clear specifications ar demonstrate high durability.
-Taking th two aspects into account it already be clear that any use of fractions from th MSW stream for construction purpos requires extensive efforts during the collection, sorting and processing pha
+Concluding Remarks on the use of fractions of MSW for the construction sector MSW is a material stream with a very heterogeneous composition.
+The composition varies across regions due to factors such as the type of waste collection and coverage and it also varies throughout the year.
+Construction products must adhere to clear specifications and demonstrate high durability.
+Taking these two aspects into account it already becomes clear that any use of fractions from the MSW stream for construction purposes requires extensive efforts during the collection, sorting and processing phases.